 The purpose of this course is to teach Physics in a way that makes sense.
 Because this text exists as a blog, it can be updated easily.
 I always welcome feedback on anything here.
-Since I am a working Physicist, and I have taught college — both undergraduate and graduate courses.
+I am a working Physicist, and I have taught college — both undergraduate and graduate courses.
 I also home-schooled both my sons through from elementary through high school.

 My goal is to make Physics accessible to high school and college students who have a desire to learn.
 Physics is widely-varied science that is all about problem-solving.
 It also benefits from hands-on learning — experiments, projects, etc. I plan to create a series of experiments that can be done in your garage or kitchen.

 Again — I welcome your feedback.
 Sign up for our email list to be notified as new content is created.

 The original students of nature were not called scientists, because the word “science” didn’t exist until the mid-1800s.
 They were studiers and investigators, seeking to learn more about all subjects.
 They were referred to as “philosophers,” meaning lovers of knowledge.
 Those who studied the world outside the human body were called natural philosophers.
 Even today, the highest degree in college is the Ph.D., or Doctor of Philosophy.

 Beginning in about the mid-1700s, “philosophy” was a pastime of the wealthy, and they held parties where the “parlor games” were science demonstrations.
 This encouraged all the high-society and highly educated people to pursue scientific studies.
 It also caused our knowledgebase to grow, so that by the mid-1800s, pieces of “natural philosophy” were sectioned off as their own subjects.
 Asimov explains it like this:

 As the field of science broadened and deepened, and as the information gathered grew more voluminous, natural philosophers had to specialize, taking one segment or another of scientific endeavor as their chosen field of work.
 The specialties received names of their own and were often subtracted from the once universal domain of physics.